Tipikh/Pixela_GUI/README.md

 </p>

-One graph corresponds to one habit and each "pixel" corresponds to one day.
+One graph = one habit and one "pixel" = one day.
 For exemple you can create a graph "Running" where you'll put the number of km you ran everytime you go to run.